 Exceptions from Filing Form 1040NR:

-- i) You were a nonresident alien student, teacher, or trainee who was temporarily present in the United States under an “F,” “J,” “M,” or “Q” visa, and you have no income that is subject to tax under section 871 (that is, the income items listed on page 1 of Form 1040NR, lines 8 through 21, and on page 4, Schedule NEC, lines 1 through 12) or;
+i) You were a nonresident alien student, teacher, or trainee who was temporarily present in the United States under an “F,” “J,” “M,” or “Q” visa, and you have no income that is subject to tax under section 871 (that is, the income items listed on page 1 of Form 1040NR, lines 1 through 8, and on Schedule NEC (Form 1040-NR), lines 1 through 12) or;

-- ii) You were a partner in a U.S. partnership that was not engaged in a trade or business in the United States and your Schedule K-1 (Form 1065) includes only income from U.S. sources that you must report on Schedule NEC, lines 1 through 12 or
+ii) You were a partner in a U.S. partnership that was not engaged in a trade or business in the United States and your Schedule K-1 (Form 1065) includes only income from U.S. sources that you must report on Schedule NEC (Form 1040-NR), lines 1 through 12 or

 U.S. Source Income and Effectively Connected Rules by Income Type: